Parking Management: Mission

 Parking at Mount Holyoke College can be tight; there is a delicate balance between the wondrous beauty of the campus and convenient parking for employees, students and visitors.
 We are fortunate that the campus is small and is designed so that even its most remote buildings are accessible on foot.
 Recently the Parsons study, commissioned to evaluate the campus facilities, noted parking particularly.
 While it would be ideal to have more parking lots (closer to buildings, too!) on campus, many of us undoubtedly chose to come here because the campus is so gorgeous.
 Perhaps we should all take the time it takes to walk from our cars to our offices, classes, meetings or residences to enjoy the beauty so carefully maintained here.

-A bit About Parking Enforcement
+A Bit About Parking Enforcement

-Campus enforcement is done by Campus Police Officers, Public Service Officers and other staff every day of the year.
+Campus enforcement is done by Public Safety and Service Officers, Public Service Officers and other staff every day of the year.
 Of course, parking enforcement is a low priority for officers, done only when they are not responding to emergencies, answering calls for service, completing reports or doing community presentations.
 However, it is important from a management point of view - as well as to remain fair - to do some enforcement on every shift every day when possible.
 Obviously, officers can not ticket every lot every day, so not Every vehicle parked illegally gets ticketed every day.
 It may surprise you that our officers would much prefer spending no time on parking enforcement!

 A Word From Our Staff: The Human Side of the Parking Office